topquark22/Plexorino/README.md

 ![Plexorino](plex-16-16.jpg)

+The pull-up resistors on the mux input pins are not actually needed: Every input is already a pull-up because of the internal circuitry of the chip.
+See the data sheet for confirmation.

 ## Configuration

 If your mux use case is 8-input (74LS151) only and you want to use pin A1 for something else, then define `MUX8_ONLY` at compile time.
 But in any case, it will still work; you just won't be able to use pin A1 for anything else because it will be dedicated to address line 3 for the 74LS150.`